echogarden-project/echogarden/README.md

 # Echogarden

-Echogarden is a versatile speech processing system that attempts to address the needs of end-users:
+Echogarden is an integrated speech system that provides a range of speech generation, recognition and processing tools that are designed to be directly usable by end-users:

 * Written in TypeScript, for the Node.js runtime
 * Easy to install, run and update